pjtimot/pwds/site/content/products/_index.md

         progression & award status.
     - image: /img/web.jpg
       text: >-
-        A web-based application that can be accessed by any authorized user via the internet.
+        A web-based application that can be accessed by any authorised user via the internet.

-        Access to specific functionality within EDUSERVE will be limited to the role(s) assigned to each
+        Access to specific functionality within applications are limited to the role(s) assigned to each

         authorized user.